sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 22: January 24, 2017 Tuesday

+**Today's Progress**:  Today I worked on JavaScript 30 challenge 7.
+It was on array.
+I learned how to use Array.protocol.some, Array.protocol.every, Array.protocol.find, Array.protocol.findIndex methods.
+Very useful methods to learn and utilize.

+**Thoughts**  Keep going!!!

 ### Day 21: January 23, 2017 Monday

 **Today's Progress**:  Today I learned little bit about React and went through video tutorials and exercise on Node.js and Express.js.
 Learned how to set up route and template called ejs (Embedded JavaScript)